bonobonet/bonobonet.github.io/docs/configuring.md

 ## Connection management

-We may want to throttle users who reconnect to fast and so forth.
+We may want to throttle users who reconnect too fast and so forth.
 Unrealircd provides a nice mechanism for this based on the user's reputation.

 ```